gyjin/hex-ights-esp8266/README.md

 5. [5V AC/DC Power Supply](https://www.amazon.com/SoulBay-Universal-Multi-Voltage-Selectable-Electronics/dp/B01N2K48HR/)

 ### Assembly
-Below is a guide to assembling the hardware components.
+Below is a guide to assembling the hardware components.<br />
-Note that this guide is for connecting 2 light strips but the same can be done with 1 by omitting the second.
+Note that this guide is for connecting 2 light strips but the same can be done for 1 light strip.<br />
-The light strips can be housed inside any transparent structure of your choice - for this project, the lights were housed inside of a hexagon structure made from transparent vinyl sheets and glue.
+The light strips can be housed inside any transparent structure of your choice - for this project, the lights were housed inside of a hexagon structure made from transparent vinyl sheets and glue. (see demo below)

 ![Hex-ight Assembly Image](https://github.com/gyjin/hex-ights-esp8266/blob/master/Hex-ights_Assembly_Image.png)